apache/skywalking-banyandb/docs/operation/observability.md

 Banyand, the server of BanyanDB, supports profiling automatically.
 The profiling data is collected by the `pprof` package and can be accessed through the `/debug/pprof` endpoint.
 The port of the profiling server is `2122` by default.

+Refer to the [pprof documentation](https://golang.org/pkg/net/http/pprof/) for more information on how to use the profiling data.

 ## Query Tracing

 BanyanDB supports query tracing, which allows you to trace the execution of a query.
 The tracing data includes the query plan, execution time, and other useful information.
 You can enable query tracing by setting the `QueryRequest.trace` field to `true` when sending a query request.